-The Compensation Committee is currently comprised of Messrs.
+The compensation committee (the "Compensation Committee") is currently comprised of Messrs.
 Mihaichuk, Hibberd and Warmath.
 Mr. Mihaichuk is the Chairman of the Compensation Committee.
 The Compensation Committee assists the Board in its oversight role with respect to: (i) the Corporation's global human resources strategy, policies and programs; and (ii) all matters relating to proper utilization of human resources within the Corporation, with special focus on management succession, development and compensation.